misakitanabe/project/README.md

 ### you can skip this step for now and just try out a model I built by following step 4 if you don't
 ### want to build the model. this step takes a lot of computing power and some time ~15mins for me

-### change line 17 model_path to whatever you want to name your model

 This script builds off of the base model, Xception, and uses transfer learning to train the model to predict good/rotten fruits.
 Transfer learning freezes the original layers of the pretrained